wuegaki/wuegaki.github.io/lab.md

-Edinburgh Meaning Science Lab combines theories and methodologies from cross-linguistic formal semantics and evolutionary linguistics to investigate core mechanisms by which (various forms of) meanings are conveyed via natural language interactions.
+Edinburgh Meaning Science Lab combines theories and methodologies from cross-linguistic formal semantics and evolutionary linguistics to investigate the systems that allow us humans to communicate meanings through natural language interactions.

 Currently, the lab is running the following two research projects: